Ishika-006/Food-waste-management/README.md

 ## Security Features

-Session-Based Authentication
-Secure login system using HTTPS sessions
+- Session-Based Authentication :Secure login system using HTTPS sessions

-Password Hashing
-Passwords encrypted using BCrypt
+- Password Hashing : Passwords encrypted using BCrypt

-CORS Protection
-Configured to allow only authorized frontend access
+- CORS Protection : Configured to allow only authorized frontend access

-Input Validation
-All user inputs are validated and sanitized
+- Input Validation : All user inputs are validated and sanitized

-API Key Protection
-API keys (Roboflow, EmailJS) are not exposed or logged in console
+- API Key Protection : API keys (Roboflow, EmailJS) are not exposed or logged in console

 ---